 An impressive – if rather confusing – sprawl of ruins, the Roman Forum was ancient Rome's showpiece centre, a grandiose district of temples, basilicas and vibrant public spaces.
-The site, which was originally an Etruscan burial ground, was first developed in the 7th century BC, growing over time to become the social, political and commercial hub of the Roman empire.
-Landmark sights include the Arco di Settimio Severo, the Curia and the Casa delle Vestali.
+The site, originally a marshy burial ground, was first developed in the 7th century BC, growing over time to become the social, political and commercial hub of the Roman empire.
+Signature sights include the Arco di Settimio Severo, the Curia, the Tempio di Saturno and the Arco di Tito.

 Like many of ancient Rome's great urban developments, the Forum fell into disrepair after the fall of the Roman Empire until eventually it was used as pasture land.
 In the Middle Ages it was known as the Campo Vaccino ('Cow Field') and extensively plundered for its stone and marble.
 The area was systematically excavated in the 18th and 19th centuries, and excavations continue to this day.